parsaabadi/4ww3-project01/README.md

 ### Access

-* The website can be accessed through the IP address: https://anismt.github.io/4WW3Project1/
+* The website can be accessed through the address: https://anismt.github.io/4WW3Project1/
 * We hosted on github page
 * Github repo can be cloned locally be executing the command below: